lacamera/dots/README.md

 ### Installation
-Each module has its own `setup` routine, most are independent and monolithic in its nature.
-This is important to maintain cross-OS compatability without having to do any sorts of magic.
+Each module has its own `setup` routine, most are independent and monolithic by design to maintain cross-OS compatability without having to do any sorts of magic.
 ```sh
 Usage: setup [-n]